GregTechCEu/GregTech-Modern-Community-Pack/README.md

 ## Playing

-The modpack should - eventually - be available on Curseforge.
+The modpack is available on [Curseforge](https://legacy.curseforge.com/minecraft/modpacks/gregtech-community-pack-modern).

 ## Building